 The Archive houses collections that range from the College’s administrative records which begin with its foundation in 1427, to its estates across England dating from c1170, to more recent personal papers collections of Old Members.
 Recent research using the materials includes WW1 and WW2 history, John Wesley’s time in Oxford, the economic and social status of College servants and public rights of way.
 Membership of the Oxford Conservation Consortium is allowing the most damaged archives to undergo expert repair.
 Their current project involves the detailed conservation and digitisation of a series of Bursar’s Day Books, which are brimming with information on the day to day running of the College in the 17th and 18th centuries.

 Work to bring the Archive’s printed catalogues up to international standards is underway, with the goal to make the catalogue descriptions available online in order to support wider access.
 Particular projects that are ripe for development include the cataloguing of the personal papers of the writer and journalist Denis Hills and those of historian and former Rector Vivian H H Green.
-A digitised version of the first College Register is now available from Digital.Bodleian.
+A digitised version of the first two College Registers are now available from Digital.Bodleian.

 The Senior Library